-Council Special Committee on Library Levy -- Deliberations on Library Levy Options March - April 2012 (Meetings #3, 4 and 5 as needed)
+Council Special Committee on Library Levy -- Deliberations on Library Levy March - April 2012 (Meetings #3, 4 and 5 as needed)

-- Library, Mayor and Council staff present recommended options at Council Special Committee on Library Levy meeting #3. - Council and Library Board hold joint public hearing. - Library, Mayor and Council staff support Council deliberations at additional Special Committee meetings, leading to Council vote no later than April 23, 2012.
+- Library, Mayor and Council staff present recommendations for a potential Library levy at Council Special Committee on Library Levy . - Council considers the recommendations for a 2012 Library Levy. - Library, Mayor and Council staff support Council deliberations at additional Special Committee meetings. - Council determined whether to place a Livery levy proposal on the August 7, 2012 ballot - If an August proposal moves forward, the Council will hold a public hearing in conjunction with the Mayor's office and the Library Board, leading to a Council vote no later than April 23, 2012.

-Public Education on Library Funding and Services May - August 2012
+Public Education on Library Funding and Services

+December - August 2012

-• Library provides detailed, unbiased information to support informed analysis of ballot measure.
+• Library provides detailed, unbiased information to support informed analysis of a potential levy assuming an August7, 2012 ballot measure.